 - Once you upload all your customized files back to the server you are officially done with the update!
 Congrats!

-To make your updates easier we recommend the following:
+To make future updates easier we recommend the following

 - Use custom.css for all design (css) customizations.
 With custom.css you can customize your css files much much easier.
 Instead of connecting to your server and updating each file separately you have this one file (accessible from Appearance -> Editor) which you can edit to customize your site.
 To learn more about custom.css please click here.
 Our advice is to use custom.css whenever you can.
 Things like hiding elements can be done both with css and in actual php files.
 It’s much easier to backup one file (custom.css) compared to several php files.

 - Unfortunately not everything can be customized with custom.css, sooner or later you’ll find yourself customizing a php file.
 We recommend creating a folder on your hard drive and keeping track of each file you customize.
 That way when it comes time to update you already have all your customized files backed up and ready to go.
 This folder will also come in handy if (knock on wood) something happens to your site and you lose all your theme files.
 Stock theme can always be downloaded from the member area, but if you don’t back them up – your customized files could be lost forever.